demisto/content/Packs/MobileIronUEM/Integrations/MobileIronCORE/README.md

 This integration was created and tested with version *11.0.0* of MobileIronCORE

-<~XSIAM>
-This is the default integration for this content pack when configured by the Data Onboarder.
+This is the default integration for this content pack when configured by the Data Onboarder in Cortex XSIAM.
-</~XSIAM>

 ## MobileIron Core - Getting Started